Equidistribution of $q$-orbits of closed geodesics: Background

 Given a harmonic differential $1$-form on $Y_0(N)$ we get a complex cohomology class defined by integration against cycles.
 Explicitly, if $f\in \mathcal{M}_2(\Gamma_0(N))$ is a holomorphic form of weight $2$ and level $N$ then

 are harmonic $1$-forms on $Y_0(N)$.
 It is a consequence of the Hodge theorem that the associated cohomology classes generate $H^1(Y_0(N),\C)$.

-As the Hecke operators are given in terms of correspondences on $Y_0(N)$, we get an action of the Hecke algebra (of level $N$) on the (co)-homology groups (see \cite[Section 3.2.1]{Nor22} for explicit formulas for the actions).
-A Hecke eigen-basis for $H^1(Y_0(N),\R)$ is given by
+As the Hecke operators are given in terms of correspondences on $Y_0(N)$, we get an action of the Hecke algebra (of level $N$) on the (co)homology groups (see \cite[Section 3.2.1]{Nor22} for explicit formulas for the actions).
+A Hecke eigenbasis for $H^1(Y_0(N),\R)$ is given by

 where

 with $\mathcal{B}_N:=\{f_1,\ldots, f_g\}\subset \mathcal{S}_2(\Gamma_0(N))$ a basis of holomorphic cuspidal Hecke eigenforms of weight $2$ and level $N$ normalized so that the first Fourier coefficient is $1$, and